 20. Don’t Take Breaks For Granted

-I basically started my thesis process during Summer of 2016.
+I basically started my thesis process during the Summer of 2016.
 I definitely didn’t write on my thesis as much as I should have during that year.
-I took my breaks for granted, and you definitely should not do that.
+When writing, I took my breaks for granted, and you definitely should not do that.

 In my opinion, breaks go by so much faster than the school year goes.
 I wrote a good portion of my thesis this summer, and before I knew it we were in June and I was freaking out trying to make sure my paper was finished in time to be submitted.
 Don’t be like me, y’all.